Protein kinase A: Structure

-When inactive, the PKA holoenzyme exists as a tetramer which consists of two regulatory subunits and two catalytic subunits.
+When inactive, the PKA apoenzyme exists as a tetramer which consists of two regulatory subunits and two catalytic subunits.
 The catalytic subunit contains the active site, a series of canonical residues found in protein kinases that bind and hydrolyse ATP, and a domain to bind the regulatory subunit.
 The regulatory subunit has domains to bind to cyclic AMP, a domain that interacts with catalytic subunit, and an auto inhibitory domain.
 There are two major forms of regulatory subunit; RI and RII.

 Mammalian cells have at least two types of PKAs: type I is mainly in the cytosol, whereas type II is bound via its regulatory subunits and special anchoring proteins, described in the anchorage section, to the plasma membrane, nuclear membrane, mitochondrial outer membrane, and microtubules.
 In both types, once the catalytic subunits are freed and active, they can migrate into the nucleus (where they can phosphorylate transcription regulatory proteins), while the regulatory subunits remain in the cytoplasm.

 The following human genes encode PKA subunits: